-The introduction of group procedure has involved a relatively slow adoption of the process as a more formalised multi-party procedure in Scotland.
-Over the five years since its introduction, practitioners and the judiciary are becoming increasingly familiar with the process and with the application of specific rules as cases proceed and judgments (with procedural clarifications) are issued.
-That adoption has accelerated more quickly with the diesel emissions cases where several group proceedings have been raised against a number of car manufacturers and which, in turn, is accelerating the testing and interpretation of the RCS.
+The introduction of group procedure has been a slow introduction to a more formalised class action procedure in Scotland.
+The change has not been an overnight radical shift but rather, over several years, practitioners and the judiciary are becoming more familiar with the process with the application of specific rules and practice points being developed as cases proceed.
+The general consensus is most likely that group/collective proceedings are a necessary tool to have in the civil procedure rules but that further experience, understanding and adjustment of group procedure is required to achieve a better defined and effective process There has not (yet) been an exponential rise in cases under the new formal mechanism, though so far a generally permissive stance has been adopted by the court in relation to the initial certification stage of proceedings.
+Whilst there is a significant up-front and ongoing administrative burden associated with group procedure from the group members' (pursuers'/claimants') perspective, this is less onerous than the prospect of raising (or defending) individual claims and the only realistic option available to bring large groups of claims.

-Although claimants and their advisers are likely to be more enthusiastic about the group procedure than defenders, we suggest that it is generally acknowledged by practitioners and stakeholders that group/collective proceedings are a necessary tool in the civil procedure rules to facilitate access to justice in appropriate circumstances.
-However, it also appears to be generally recognised that further experience, understanding and adjustment of the procedure is required to achieve a better defined and effective process.
-Groups have not yet progressed through the full procedural cycle and more experience and judicial interpretation is necessary.
-The SCJC recognises the need for review of, and reflection on, Chapter 26A of RCS and related Practice Note (No.2 of 2020) this year; the fifth anniversary of their introduction. .We have not yet seen whether, and to what extent, the introduction of group procedure might alter the litigation risk for businesses in Scotland.
+We have not yet seen whether, and to what extent, the introduction of group procedure might alter the litigation risk for businesses in Scotland.
 Multi-million-pound claims are, and have for some time, been a risk and this is unlikely to change significantly with opt-in group proceedings.